 ALSO READTata Motors expects 10-15% growth in CV sales this fiscal Tata Motors, Renault cut prices to pass on GST benefit GST impact: Tata Motors slashes passenger vehicles' prices GST Impact: Tata Motors records decline in sales Tata Motors transfers GST benefits to customers, slashes rates by up to 12 percent

+Auto major Tata Motors hopes to build on the ongoing revival of its domestic commercial vehicles having increased its overall market share by 330 bps to 45.6 per cent in August putting the GST and BS-III ban disruptions behind it.
 While its passenger vehicles still struggle despite many a new launch, due to regulatory and legal tangles, the company, like the rest of the CV industry, has also been struggling since the beginning of the current fiscal year with the major tailwinds being the note ban in the last quarter of 2016, the BS-III vehicles ban the Supreme Court late March and the GST hiccups in June-July.
 "We hope the GST disruptions are behind us and so are the BS-III hiccups if the sales numbers, especially since mid-July through August are any indication.
 Our sales have been extremely good in August wherein we have increased our total market share by 330 bps to 45.6 per cent.